exercism/kotlin/README.md

    $ git push
    ```

-   The Git Basics doc has a section on [commit messages](https://github.com/exercism/docs/blob/master/contributing/git-basics.md#commit-messages) that provides practical advice on crafting meaningful commit messages.
+   Always try to write meaningful and concise commit messages.
+It's super important since everyone should understand your changes and their reasons.

 -  **Verify that your work passes all tests.**  When you create a pull request (PR), GitHub triggers a build on Travis CI.
 Your PR will not be merged unless those tests pass.

 ## Getting Familiar With the Codebase